egor7/blog-1/csv/csv.md

 CSVKit includes the simply-named utilities, [`csvcut`](https://csvkit.readthedocs.io/en/latest/scripts/csvcut.html), [`csvgrep`](https://csvkit.readthedocs.io/en/latest/scripts/csvgrep.html) and [`csvsort`](https://csvkit.readthedocs.io/en/latest/scripts/csvsort.html), which replace the traditional Linux commands `cut`, `grep` and `sort`.
 Nonetheless, the merit of the Linux commands is their speed.

 You probably use Linux commands [`head`](https://en.wikipedia.org/wiki/Head_(Unix)), [`tail`](https://en.wikipedia.org/wiki/Tail_(Unix)), [`less`](https://en.wikipedia.org/wiki/Less_(Unix))/[`more`](https://en.wikipedia.org/wiki/More_(command)) and [`cat`](https://en.wikipedia.org/wiki/Cat_(Unix)) to take a quick look at the content of a text file.
 Unfortunately, the output of these tools is not appealing for CSV files.
 The columns are not aligned and you will spend a lot of time squinting a monochrome screen figuring out to which column a given cell belongs.
 You might give up and import the data into Excel or Google Sheet.
 However, if the file is on a remote machine you first need to SCP it to your desktop.
 You can save time and work in the console by using [`csvlook`](https://csvkit.readthedocs.io/en/latest/scripts/csvlook.html).
 Command `csvlook` nicely aligns column under the column name.
+To execute the command below download sample `data.csv` in your working directory as [CSVKit tutorial](https://csvkit.readthedocs.io/en/latest/tutorial/1_getting_started.html#getting-the-data) describes.

 ```bash
 $ csvlook --max-rows 20 data.csv